rhode2nh/css488Final/README.md

 ## Getting Started

-These instructions will show you how to get this project up and running on your machine. **This has only been tested in a Linux Mint environment.**
+These instructions will show you how to get this project up and running on your machine. **This has only been tested in a Ubuntu/Linux Mint environment.**

 ### Prerequisites